 1976 - (March 19) WVSA announces service to 49,514 customers—marking the most customers served among the then nine sewer authorities operating in Luzerne County.

 1983 - WVSA installs computerized equipment to expedite bookkeeping procedures.

-1986 - WVSA breaks ground for a new secondary treatment plant that will remove 90 percent of the impurities from wastewater the Authority pumped into the Susquehanna River--an improvement over the 35-40% removed by the Authority’s sole, primary system.
+1986 - WVSA breaks ground for a new secondary treatment plant that will remove 90 percent of the impurities from wastewater the Authority pumped into the Susquehanna River-, marking an improvement over the 35-40% removed by the Authority’s sole, primary system.

 1987 - WVSA implements its secondary treatment plant, boosting the quality of sewage effluent to 95 percent pure.

-1989 - (September 20) Mindful of its customers and their needs, WVSA expands its business office to include a Customer Service division that would deal solely with customers’ billing needs or questions.
+1989 - (September 20) Mindful of its customers and their needs, WVSA expands its business office to include a Customer Service division that would skillfully manage customers’ billing inquiries.

 1993 - WVSA enters into Municipal Collections Service Agreement with West Wyoming Borough.